 Day 2 – Head to Downtown Oakville

-The heart of Oakville, Downtown, is a bustling neighbourhood filled with interesting shops, local businesses, and upscale eateries.
-With Six Mile Creek running right through Downtown Oakville, and Lake Ontario showing off her beauty from the harbour, this is a spectacular part of town.
+The heart of Downtown Oakville is a bustling neighbourhood filled with interesting shops, local businesses, and upscale eateries.
+This is a spectacular part of town with Six Mile Creek running right through Downtown Oakville and Lake Ontario showing off its beauty from the harbour.

 This is where the town’s founder, Colonel William Chisholm, settled in and built his home.
 And later, it’s where the African-American people would come to develop their businesses and new lives.